jakepatzer/GMBY/README.md

 # GMBY
 ##### A work in progress Game Boy DMG emulator

 Very early work in progress.
-Keyboard input and sound is not yet implemented, just the CPU and graphics.
-The next step is to implement keyboard controls and sound.
+Sound is not yet implemented.
+The next step is to implement memory bank switching.

 Like I said, this is a work in progress, and the code is not documented very well.
 I will go through and document/organize it once a little more progress is made.

 In order to run the code, build the project in Visual Studio 2017.
 SDL2 is required.

 ### Game Compatibility
-Boxxle: Boots to title screen, demo runs correctly
-Tetris: Boots to title screen, demo runs correctly
+Boxxle*: Boots to title screen, demo runs correctly
+Tetris: Playable

+*game hasn't been tested since most recent improvements

 ### Blargg's CPU Tests (Currently):
 Passed: 01-special.gb